Lesson 6: Generalizing muscles as recruited actuators#

 There is an an entire tutorial lesson devoted to the subject Kinematic Measures in the section on The Mechanical Elements.

-• A recruited actuator working on a distance measure between two points becomes simply a linear force provider, or in fact a reaction provider in the sense that the force is not predetermined but will become whatever equilibrium requires.
+A recruited actuator that works on a distance measure between two points acts as a linear force provider or a reaction provider, meaning that the force is not predetermined but will adjust to achieve equilibrium.

-• A recruited actuator working on an angular measure, for instance a joint angle, becomes a torque provider.
+A recruited actuator that works on an angular measure, such as a joint angle, acts as a torque provider.

-• A recruited actuator working on a Center of Mass measure becomes an abstract force working on all segments of the body contributing to the center of mass.
+A recruited actuator that works on a Center of Mass measure acts as an abstract force that affects all segments of the body contributing to the center of mass.

 Recruited joint torque providers#

-One of the purposes of the AnyBody Modeling System is to be able to model the musculoskeletal system to a realistic level of detail.
-However, there is a place in the world for traditional inverse dynamics, where the muscles are disregarded and the body is balanced entirely by joint torques.
-This type of analysis can provide important information about the function of limbs and joints, and it is extremely numerically efficient.
+One of the goals of the AnyBody Modeling System is to create detailed models of the musculoskeletal system.
+However, there are cases where traditional inverse dynamics analysis is useful.
+In this type of analysis, the muscles are not considered and the body is balanced solely by joint torques.
+This approach can provide valuable insights into the function of limbs and joints, and it is computationally efficient.

 Note

-The lack of muscles means that the model cannot currently do an inverse dynamics analysis.
-If you try to run the InverseDynamics operation, you will get the following error message:
+Currently, the model can’t perform an inverse dynamics analysis because it lacks muscles.
+If you try to run the InverseDynamics operation, you’ll see an error message:

 NOTICE(OBJ1): MuscleDemo.6.any(103): ArmStudy.InverseDynamics: No muscles in the model.